Cricket-South Africa v Sri Lanka - first test, scoreboard

-at lunch on the third day of the first test between South
+the close of the second day of the first test between South

 Sri Lanka first innings 180 (D. Steyn 4-18, V. Philander